hid-io/hid-io-core/spec/README.md

 * Every data packet must be responded by an Ack or Nak packet.
 * Each side periodically (~1-5 seconds) sends Sync packets as a keep-alive.
 If more than one Sync is received while waiting for an Ack or Nak the previous data packet was not successfully processed.
 Sync packets should only be sent if the device/host has not sent a packet during a given time interval.
 * If a request is received while sending its own query, finish sending the query, then immediately process the request.
 Do not send a Sync between unless sending a packet using the max payload.
 In this case a Sync packet should be sent immediately after to tell the receiver that the packet will not be continued.
+* When receiving a Nak packet, any pending continued packets for that sequence must be dropped.
+Nak packet may, or may not contain a payload.
+No payload indicates that the request is not suported.

 **Packet Types**